cdl-geneseo/geneseo-dictionary/G/guking.md

 # guking

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : guking

 Created by  Unknown User (crk4), last modified by  Unknown User (spc14) on Apr 10, 2019

 ''Verb'' Needing a fix; - no sentence given Results: 0% of those surveyed knew this word.
 Conclusion: This word is obsolete.Source: Dictionary of Geneseo English, Spring 1999 - KocherOf those surveyed in 2008, 0% knew the word, and of those, 0% learned it in Geneseo.Talbot, 2008As of 2012, 0% of students surveyed knew this word, 0% believe it is of local origin.(Felice, G-M, 2012)As of 2019, 0% of students surveyed knew this word, 0% believe it originated in Geneseo.
 This word is obsolete.
 (Cannioto, G-M, 2019)